 Better yet, many lending institutions even have special divisions dedicated to understanding the unique borrowing needs of dentists and other medical specialists, including the circumstances surrounding student loans.

 To help you navigate your options, let’s walk through the five best dental practice loans:

 Across almost every industry, traditional term loans offered through the U.S. Small Business Administration’s various loan guarantee programs—known universally as SBA loans—are revered as the best of the best in the business loans market.
 Through these programs, the SBA partners with local intermediary lenders—typically traditional brick-and-mortar banks—to guarantee up to 85% of loans funded to small business owners.
 With this guarantee, banks can fund small business loans for larger amounts and at lower rates than their risk calculations would otherwise allow.

 The SBA 7(a) loan program provides a particularly strong fit for dental practice financing due to its great terms and wide flexibility in the use of funds.

 Here are the quick facts you need to know about SBA 7(a) loans for your dental office:

-And keep in mind that the application process for SBA 7(a) loans is rigorous and highly selective.
-You should expect to provide extensive documentation about your business and prepare for many rounds of back-and-forth with both the SBA and your intermediary lender before learning whether your loan application is approved.
+Keep in mind that the application process for SBA 7(a) loans is rigorous and highly selective.
+You should expect to provide extensive documentation about your business before learning whether your application was approved.